 There are however, some insurance companies that do not blacklist dog breeds and will consider them on a case-by-case basis, such as State Farm, Liberty Mutual, Nationwide, Amica, Fireman’s, Chubb, and Massachusetts FAIR plan.
 These companies may consider a dog’s behavior and history, and if your dog has a Canine Good Citizen certification.

 While many consider it an unfair and misguided practice for homeowners insurance carriers to discriminate against certain breeds, it’s important to know what those breeds are, and if you’ll need to consider switching carriers.
-The breeds most often to be discriminated against include the following:
+The breeds most often discriminated against include:

 What Can I Do?